-Background
+A. Background

-29. Defendant Tannenbaum founded Fifth Street in 1998 as an asset management company specializing in raising funds from private investors and investing in small and mid-sized companies.
+- 38. Defendant Tannenbaum founded Fifth Street in 1998 as an asset management company specializing in raising funds from private investors and investing in small and mid-sized companies.
 Thereafter, defendant Tannenbaum and his associates launched several investment funds under the Fifth Street moniker.
 In June 2008, FSC was the first of these funds taken public.
 FSC is a specialty finance company that lends to and invests in small and mid-sized companies, primarily in connection with investments by private equity sponsors.
 As of September 30, 2013, FSC's portfolio totaled \$2.1 billion in assets.
 Its investment portfolio was comprised of 99 investments, 86 of which were in operating companies and 13 of which were in private equity funds.
 Of these investments, 100% were ranked in the top two tiers of the Company's internal investment rankings, meaning that all of FSC's investments were performing within or above the Company's expectations.
-Similarly, no investments were in non-accural status.

-&lt;sup>2 The fiscal year for FSC ends on September 30 of the corresponding calendar year.
-FSAM's fiscal year ends on December 31 of the corresponding calendar year.

-&lt;sup>3 A "non-accrual" loan means that a company has not been receiving scheduled payments on that investment, the investee is not expected to pay all principal and interest due, there is insufficient

-- 30. FSC is a business development company ("BDC") under the Investment Company Act of 1940 (the "ICA").
-As a BDC, FSC is subject to certain regulations, including limits on how much debt it may incur, the prohibition of most affiliated transactions, and regulation by the SEC.
+Similarly, no investments were in non-accural status. - 39.
+FSC is a business development company ("BDC") under the Investment Company Act of 1940 (the "ICA").
+As a BDC, FSC is subject to certain regulations, including limits on how much debt it may incur, the prohibition of most affiliated transactions, and regulation by the Securities and Exchange Commission ("SEC").
 See, e.g., ICA §§54-65.
 The investment objective of FSC is to maximize its portfolio returns by generating investment income.
 In turn, FSC pays out this investment income in dividends to its shareholders.
 The rate and amount of these dividend payments is critical to the market's valuation of FSC.
 For example, in a January 5, 2012, Wall Street Transcript interview, a senior analyst stated that the amount of dividends was one of "the most important factors" investors looked at when evaluating BDCs.
 Indeed, to qualify as a BDC, a company must distribute at least 90% of its taxable income to shareholders in the form of dividends.
 However, most BDCs distribute 98% or more of their taxable income in order to avoid corporate taxation as a regulated investment company, or "RIC."
-This was also true for FSC, which stated in its 2013 Form 10-K that it "intends to distribute between 90% and 100% of its taxable income and gains." - Tannenbaum.
+This was also true for FSC, which stated in its 2013 Form 10-K that it "intends to distribute between 90% and 100% of its taxable income and gains."

+The fiscal year for FSC ends on September 30 of the corresponding calendar year.
+FSAM's fiscal year ends on December 31 of the corresponding calendar year.

+A "non-accrual" loan means that a company has not been receiving scheduled payments on that investment, the investee is not expected to pay all principal and interest due, there is insufficient value to support the accrual, or the company does not otherwise expect the borrower to be able to service its debt and other obligations.

+40. FSC is managed by FSAM, an asset management company founded by defendant Tannenbaum.
 FSAM is a registered investment advisor under the Investment Advisers Act of 1940 (the "IAA"), and as such owes fiduciary duties to FSC, including the duties to act in good faith and in the best interests of the Company.
-For example, FSC states in its 2013 and 2014 Forms 10-K that FSAM "has a fiduciary duty to act solely in the best interests" of the Company and that it served "in accordance with the Advisers Act."
+For example, Defendants state in FSC's 2013 and 2014 Forms 10-K that FSAM "has a fiduciary duty to act solely in the best interests" of the Company and that it served "in accordance with the Advisers Act."
 FSAM's investment mandate "is to maximize [FSC's] portfolio's total return by generating current income from [FSC's] debt investments and capital appreciation from [its] equity investments."